 17. Crime Rate

 Since it’s a bigger city than the average city in the US, the crime rate in Roseville is higher than the national average.
-Cities with higher populations tend to have a higher crime rateOpens in a new tab., but don’t let that fool you into thinking that means you’re just as likely to suffer from a crime no matter where you live.
+Cities with higher populations tend to have a higher crime rate, but don’t let that fool you into thinking that means you’re just as likely to suffer from a crime no matter where you live.
 It’s not a linear relationship, but more exponential.

 What that means is the crime rate per capita is higher in Roseville than in a smaller city.
 That means more crimes happen per person instead of more crimes happening in general.
 In Roseville, 22 crimes occur per thousand residents, making your chances of becoming a victim of violent or property crime 1 in 46.
 It’s not the highest, but it’s higher than 58% of US cities.